tferracina/ArDCA-Python/writeup.typ

 $
   "Perplexity" = exp(overline("NLL")).
 $
-It is widely used in Natural Language Processing and represents the average number of equally likely choices the model is making per residue@perplexity.
+Perplexity is widely used in Natural Language Processing and represents the average number of equally likely choices the model is making per residue @perplexity.
 Lower perplexity means the model is more confident and better fits the data.
 The effective sample size is also reported, to make the results more easily comparable across different datasets.
-Finally, an ancestral sampling procedure is provided, which generates new sequences position by position using the learned conditional distributions.
-This procedure is inherently slower than parallel inference, but it guarantees that samples are consistent with the autoregressive structure.

-== Experiments

-=== Effect of Gaps in Multiple Sequence Alignments When constructing MSAs, gaps are intro introduced to better align homologous positions across sequences.
+== Experiment on the Effect of Gaps in Multiple Sequence Alignments When constructing MSAs, gaps are intro introduced to better align homologous positions across sequences.
 These gaps serve two main purposes: (i) ensuring residues align correctly at homologous sites, and (ii) extending sequences to a specific length for models like ArDCA, that require fixed length input.
 Since the presence of gaps can influence the statistical properties of the alignment, we examined how restricting the fraction of gaps affects results.
 Specifically, we introduced two filtering parameters:
 - `max_gap_fraction`: sets the maximum allowed fraction of gaps per sequence.
 - `max_col_gap_fraction`: sets the maximum allowed fraction of gaps in a column.